hegde-atri/portfolio-site/content/about/index.md

 # About me

-I am Atri Hegde, a student at Reigate College studying Physics, Mathematics, Chemistry and Computer Science for my A-levels.
+I am Atri Hegde, a student at the University of Sheffield studying MEng Software Engineering.

 I like to mess around with computer systems in my free time, configuring servers or writing applications.